 If the right image doesn't come to you, or you need more inspiration, think of movies, short stories and even TV ads.
 Watch and read some and take note, trying to use words that match the images.

-Another technique I use often is to find an image using Compfight or Pixabay (or just using a search engine’s image tab) and use it to help my senses to connect with my brain to come up with the right words, or I may just describe what I see using sensory words.
+Another technique I use often is to find an image using Compfight or Pixabay (sometimes, I just use a search engine's image tab or other free photo sources) and use it to help my senses to connect with my brain to come up with the right words, or I may just describe what I see using sensory words.

 Put human experience before the topic twist at hand if you want to hook the reader and keep them on page from start to finish.